Judge finds Donald Trump in contempt in New York legal fight

 At the hearing, Assistant Attorney General Andrew Amer said the investigation was being hampered “because we don’t have evidence from the person at the top of this organization.”

-And he said the failure to turn any documents over at the March 31 deadline to respond to the subpoena was “effectively Mr. Trump thumbing his nose at this court’s order.”
+And he said the failure to turn documents over in response to the subpoena was “effectively Mr. Trump thumbing his nose at this court’s order.”

 Still, Assistant Attorney General Kevin Wallace signaled the probe was about to move to a new phase, saying: “We plan to bring enforcement action in the near future.”